dCache/dcache-book2/config-PoolManager.md

 Lists a single or all partitions, including the type of each partition.
 If a partition name or the `-l` option are used, then the partition parameters are shown too.
 Inherited and default values are identified as such.

 -   `pm destroy` partitionName
-Removes a partition from DCACHE.
+Removes a partition from dCache.
 Any links configured to use this partition will fall back to the `default` partition.

 USING PARTITIONS
 ----------------

 A partition, so far, is just a set of parameters which may or may not differ from the default set.
-To let a partition relate to a part of the DCACHE, links are used.
+To let a partition relate to a part of the dCache, links are used.
 Each link may be assigned to exactly one partition.
 If not set, or the assigned partition doesn't exist, the link defaults to the `default` partition.

 psu set link [linkName] -section= partitionName [other-options...]